alexreinert/piVCCU/README.md

 * Option to run CCU2 and other software parallel on one device
 * Usage of original CCU2 firmware (and not OCCU)
 * As compatible as possible with original CCU2
-* Full Homematic and Homematic IP support on all supported platforms
+* Full Homematic and Homematic IP support on all supported platforms (if RF hardware supports it)
 * Support for backup/restore between piVCCU and original CCU2 without modification
 * Easy to install and update with apt
 * Support not only on Raspberry
+* Support for HM-MOD-RPI-PCB (HmRF+HmIP), HmIP-RFUSB (HmIP only) and HM-LGW-O-TW-W-EU (HmRF only)

 ### Donations [![Donate](https://img.shields.io/badge/donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=KJ3UWNDMXLJKU)
 Keeping this project running is very expensive, e.g. I have to buy a lot of different test devices.
 If you like to support this project, please consider sending me a donation via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=KJ3UWNDMXLJKU).
+Or you can send me a gift from my [Amazon wishlist](https://www.amazon.de/gp/registry/wishlist/3NNUQIQO20AAP/ref=nav_wishlist_lists_1).

 ### Prequisites
+* Debian or Ubuntu based distribution
+* armhf or arm64 architecture (x64 is not supported at the moment)
+* At least kernel 4.4

+### Prequisites for HM-MOD-RPI-PCB
 * Supported Single Board Computer
   * Raspberry Pi 2 or 3 running Raspbian Jessie or Stretch
   * Asus Tinkerboard running Armbian with Mainline kernel